ghero56/ghero56/README.md

 - 👋 Hi, I’m @ghero56
-- 👀 I’m interested in Programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on NeuraLink
+- 💞️ I’m looking to work on Valve
-- 📫 Reach me at Facebook as ghero56
+- 📫 Reach me at YouTube as ghero56

 <!---
 ghero56/ghero56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.